vedranaa/insegtpy/README.md

 ### Use

 InSegt has an interactive annotator (implemented in `insegtpy/annotators`) and, most importantly, a segmentation model.
 We have developed a few different segmentation models (placed in `insegtpy/models`), and for some of them we provide more than one segmentation.
-Choosing an appropriate model may require expertise, so take a look at the provided Jupyter noteboos and python scripts to find an example that resembles your problem.
+For help with choosing an appropriate model and suitable parameters, take a look at the provided Jupyter noteboos and python scripts.

-Furthermore, a model needs to be initiated with suitable parameters.
-Choosing parameters often requires experiments.
-Here, it is a good idea to start with a small image.

-The models are:
+Models are built using two functions:
-- skbasic, also available in multi-scale version
+- `sk_basic_segmentor` uses intensities from image patches as features clustered using minibatch k-means from sklearn.
+The model also available in multi-scale version.
-- gauss feature segmentor, also available in multi-scale version
+- `gauss_features_segmentor` uses (multi-sigma) Gauss features clustered using km-tree.
+Also available in multi-scale version.
 #### Python scripts

 * `demos/skbasic_glassfibre_demo.py`, a demo script showing how insegt may be used with basic insegt model for interactive segmentation.
 This model relies on scikit-learn python package, so it may be used if cpp code is misbihaving.
 As examples we use CT image of glass fibres.